reactorcoremeltdown/dustbag/README.md

 ### Debian 12 Bookworm roadmap

-+ [ ] `E: The repository 'https://apt.syncthing.net syncthing InRelease' is not signed.`
++ [x] `E: The repository 'https://apt.syncthing.net syncthing InRelease' is not signed.`
++ [ ] `gocryptfs.service: Failed at step EXEC spawning /usr/bin/gocryptfs: No such file or directory`